tgentry300/backend-epithet-generator/instructions/sprint_a.md

 ## Instantiating Flask
-It is common to see instances of Flask applications instantiated simply as "app = Flask(\__name__)"; however, Flask recommends the [factory method](http://flask.pocoo.org/docs/1.0/patterns/appfactories/) design pattern instead.
+It is common to see instances of Flask applications instantiated simply as "app = Flask(\__name__)".
+However, Flask recommends using the [factory method](http://flask.pocoo.org/docs/1.0/patterns/appfactories/) design pattern.
- The benefit of factories, in Flask and elsewhere, is that object creation logic is consolidated in one location making the code easier to understand and maintain.
-Factories can also be used to consolidate creation of different classes of objects when it is not known in advance which objects are needed.
+ The benefit of using this pattern is that object creation logic is consolidated in one location making the code easier to understand and maintain.
+Factories can also be used to simplify creation of different classes of objects when it is not known in advance which objects are needed.
 In the case of Flask, this could mean instantiating instances of the Flask application, databases, etc....
-These resources are used throughout an application's codebase, so it is beneficial to have their configuration and  intialized instances in one location to be imported elsewhere in the project when needed.
-We'll follow Flask's recommendation and use a factory defined in the project's \__init__.py file to configure and initialize an instance of the Flask class to be used in the app.py, helpers.py, and test_helpers.py files.
+These resources are used throughout an application's codebase, so it is beneficial to have their configuration and instantiated instances in one location to be imported elsewhere in the project when needed.
+We'll follow Flask's recommendation and use a factory defined in the project's \__init__.py file to configure and initialize an instance of the Flask class used in the app.py, helpers.py, and test_helpers.py files.

 ### In the \__init__.py File
 1. Define a function named configure_app